 In any bathroom remodel, when thinking about lighting, considerations include not only the design of the light, but also what type of fixtures will work best — individually and together — to both illuminate and decorate the space.
 One alternative is to put in a bunch of well placed, yet minimal can lights, and then add sconces to either side of the mirror to put more light where it is most needed and emphasize the focal point of the room.
 Another alternative: Put a single central flush-mount fixture to illuminate the space, and add a horizontal light bar type fixture over the mirror for additional light.
 As I hunted for contenders for my lighting game, I kept in mind how they might work together…

-Above: Possini Glass Disk 15″ Wide Round Ceiling Light – on sale for $49.95 from Lamps Plus.
+Above: Possini Glass Disk 15″ Wide Round Ceiling Light — from Lamps Plus.
 This model reminded me of the retro “UFO” style lights from the 1950s and 1960s.
 At 15 inches in diameter, and mostly glass, it is a nice size light and would likely do a good job of filling my master bathroom with light.

 2. Bath light bars for a retro modern bathroom makeover

-Above: Nuvo 76/277 with Diamond U Channel Glass, White – $25.99 from Amazon.
+Above: Nuvo 76/277 with Diamond U Channel Glass, White — Amazon (affiliate link).
 I’ve always liked retro bath light bars for use over the mirror.
 I think they cast a flattering light for putting on makeup, doing hair, etc. This one is affordable and comes with a retro-esque pattern.

 3. Sconces for a retro modern bathroom

-Above: Spektr – $170 from Rejuvenation.
+Above: Galaxy — from Rejuvenation.
 Here’s another cool chrome pin light.
 I think it would fit well in my house and look awesome flanking my bathroom mirror, but I do have to wonder if pin hole lights are flattering for the complexion.

 Of course I still have to make a few more trips to my local ReStore, scour Craigslist, Ebay and Etsy and decide which way some of my other bath elements will lean, but now I have a good idea of what kind of retro and modern styled lighting is available.
 My retro/modern mixing muscles are beginning to tone up and are getting ready for my master bathroom renovation.